canjs/can-define/map/docs/prototype.update.md

   console.log( obj.foo ); //-> undefined
   ```
   @codepen

-  Assigns each value in `props` to a property on this map instance named after the
-  corresponding key in `props`, effectively merging `props` into the Map.
-  Properties not in `props` will be set to `undefined`.

   @param {Object} props A collection of key-value pairs to set.
   If any properties already exist on the map, they will be overwritten.